GServlet/gservlet-api/README.md

 ## Status

-The current version of GServlet is 1.0.0.
+The current version of GServlet is 2.0.0.
+You can search for previous releases on [Maven Central](https://mvnrepository.com/artifact/org.gservlet/gservlet-api)

 ## Snapshot builds
 You can access snapshot builds from the sonatype snapshot repository by adding the following to your `repositories`: